By Anthony Caruso III | Publisher

 Frappolli’s Flashes beat the visiting Maple Shade Wildcats, 46-0, in the second Friday night game at the new school.

-“We worked real hard over the years,” Frappolli said.
-“The longevity and success is truly contributed to all the players that have come through the program.
+“We worked really hard over the years,” Frappolli said.
+“The longevity and success are truly contributed to all the players that have come through the program.
 Our whole school community, especially our fans — our fans have transitioned well into Friday night Flashes.
 It’s nice to see them all out.

 Also, our coaching staff, who have been here for a long time.
 I’m humbled by the whole thing; especially I could reflect on this and think for the grace of God, I probably wouldn’t be here.”

 Frappolli was offered a head coaching job in Connecticut.
 Yet, he decided to stay at home and decline the offer.

 “I was offered a job there,” he said.
 “And I made a decision to stay here (in Florence).
 At that time, I never thought I would be a head football coach.
 I went to get my Master’s work and tried to be the best baseball coach I could be.”

 Frappolli found out that being a football coach in his hometown was more suited for him.
 He used to play for the Flashes football team, was able to have his family in attendance, including his wife, daughters, grandchildren, and son, who is also an assistant coach and the freshman’s head coach, as he tied the record.

 “That’s special,” Frappolli said.
 “There’s no question about it.
 I’m a downtowner at Florence.
 And to marry my high school sweetheart, Donna, that’s special.
 It’s special to be the head coach and the Athletic Director at Florence Twp.
 Memorial High School.”

 Yet, his parents were unable to be in attendance.
 But Frappolli had them with him in spirit.

 “Before tonight’s game, I visited the grave of my mom and dad, which is something I usually do before each game,” he said.
 “I just hoped to carry their name and made them proud.”